Planet Formation at Cosmic Dawn: Planetesimals in H$_2$O-Rich Disks Around Low-Mass Stars: Conclusion

 \acknowledgments

-EIV acknowledges support from the Austrian Science Fund (FWF) under research grant I4311-N27.
+We are grateful for constructive comments by the referee that improved the quality of our paper.
 MAL was supported by UAEU UPAR grant No. 31S390.
 CJ was supported by STFC grants ST/S505651/1 and ST/T506345/1.
 RM and TH acknowledge support by Grants-in-Aid for Scientific Research (TH:19H01934, 19KK0353, 21H00041, 22H00149) from the Japan Society for the Promotion of Science.
-AMS was supported by the Ministry of Science and Higher Education of the Russian Federation (State assignment in the field of scientific activity 2023, GZ0110/23-10-IF).
-DN was supported by the Virginia Initiative of Theoretical Astronomy (VITA) Fellowship.
-The FEOSAD simulations were carried out on the Vienna Scientific Cluster (VSC).
+DN was supported by the Swiss National Science Fund (SNSF) Postdoctoral Fellowship, grant number: P500-2235464.
+The FEOSAD simulations were carried out on the Austrian Scientific Cluster (ASC).